- Grippy on wet trails and steep descents

 We checked the Timp 4's foam softness with a durometer and it is indeed on the softer side.
-It is 27% plusher than average.
+It is 37% plusher than trail shoes on average!

 Disclaimer: The photo shows 1 out of 5 measurements that we took with the durometer to ensure accuracy.

 However, the shoe's midsole has a tendency to firm up in cold temperatures.
 After spending 20 minutes in the freezer, the foam got 61.3% firmer.

 This is a significantly bigger change compared to how other running shoes react to cold (24.5% firmer on average).
 So, the Altra Timp 4 is likely to require a little breaking in on a colder day.

 As for the stack height, the shoe's got an average level of thickness in the heel (29 mm) but is considerably thicker in the forefoot (28.9 mm over the average 24.4 mm).
 The measured heel-to-toe drop (0.1 mm) also corresponds to Altra's zero-drop promise.